drvinceknight/Nashpy/docs/tutorial/index.rst

 strategy) and the column player played Paper (the 2nd strategy) then the row player gets: :math:`A_{32}=1` because Scissors cuts Paper.

+A recommend text book on Game Theory is [Maschler2013]_.

 Installing Nashpy
 -----------------